molines/eNATL60/DOC/Runoff.md

 ## Required software :
  1. [BIMGTOOLS](http://archimer.ifremer.fr/doc/00195/30646/) for editing the rivermouth file
- 1. rnf_xxx tools available in this repository.
+ 1. rnf_xxx tools available in this repository, under TOOLS directory.
+A Makefile is provided to compile the various fortran programs.
  1. Google Earth highly recommended  in order to acurately locate the rivermouths.

 ## General procedure: